Opinion, Personal Injury Law

 Are there circumstances that still warrant an in-person mediation?

-Virtual mediations will continue in the future
+Virtual mediation will continue in the future.

-While the examination for discovery process may return to an in-person process over time, I doubt mediations will do the same.
+While the examination for the discovery process may return to an in-person process over time, I doubt mediations will do the same.

-Unlike mediation, the discovery process is designed to gather evidence under oath and lawyers generally prefer to elicit evidence in-person to better assess the witness.
+Unlike mediation, the discovery process is designed to gather evidence under oath, and lawyers generally prefer to elicit evidence in person to better assess the witness.

 I would love to hear from mediators and other counsel about your thoughts on when an in-person mediation may still be warranted.
 I would also welcome opinions on when and/or if you think the mediation process will return to a predominantly in-person process.

-Darcy Merkur is a highly regarded Ontario trauma lawyer helping accident victims such as pedestrians, cyclists and motorists, who have sustained catastrophic injuries.
+Darcy Merkur is a highly regarded Ontario trauma lawyer helping accident victims such as pedestrians, cyclists and motorists who have sustained catastrophic injuries.

 Darcy is the first lawyer in Canada to be qualified as a Certified Brain Injury Specialist by the Brain Injury Association of America.
 In addition, Darcy has been recognized as a Certified Specialist in Civil Litigation by the Law Society of Ontario, is listed in peer-reviewed publications – Lexpert® and The Best Lawyers™ in Canada, is ranked AV Preeminent® in Martindale-Hubbell ® and is a partner at Thomson Rogers, one of Ontario’s Top 10 Personal Injury Law Firms as selected by Canadian Lawyer Magazine, and ranked one of the Best Law Firms in Canada by The Globe and Mail.